Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 “Tom I wouldn’t kid you about something this important.
 But you don’t have to ride if you don’t want to.
 You know the reputation White Lightning has as a killer horse!
 One of the meanest you’ll ever come across.”

 He looked dizzy and confused.
 His mind racing with images of past riders who rode White Lightning, knowing some of them who did not make it out alive, and those who did.
-Now, needing assistance because of how broken up their body's got from riding White Lightning.
+Now, needing assistance because of how broken up their bodies are from riding White Lightning.

 Tom threw his wings up around Ol’ Will and let out a cry; or more like a wailing that seemed to echo for miles around.
 Even the owner, Mr. O’ Riley stepped out from the back door of the house to see what that howling sound was.
 However, he did not see anything out of the ordinary.
 “I don’t see anything honey.”